wp-plugins/multiple-ajax-calendar/readme.txt

 Full documentation can be found on the [Multiple Ajax Calendar](http://thesquaremedia.com/blog/plugins/multiple-ajax-calendar/) page.

 == Changelog ==

+= 2.0   =
+* Now uses a costum instance of the get calendar function
+* Displays post links for each day on a tooltip
+* Added CSS Style Sheet

 = 1.0   =
 * Supports Multiple instances of the calendar.